ali-imara/Autonomous-Vehicle/README.md

     Contains the object-oriented C++ software, the finite state machine (FSM) control logic, and a technical README detailing the specific hardware pinouts and class architecture.
 *   📂 **`3D Design Parts/`**
     Contains the SolidWorks part files and STEP files for the custom-designed chassis mounts, adjustable IR sensor slider, and component holders.
+*   📂 **`Documentation/`**
+    Contains the final engineering report, the project presentation, and task division documents.
 *   📂 **`Prototype/`**
     Contains media and models from the physical build process, including the Tinkercad circuit simulation, circuit layouts, and real-life assembly photos.
 *   📂 **`SYSML Diagrams/`**